ptrd/flupke/readme.md

 ## Build & run

-Flupke uses git submodules for dependencies, so make sure when you clone the git repo, you include the submodules or add them later with

-    git submodule update --init --recursive

-Building is done by gradle, but the gradle wrapper is included in the sources, so after checking out the source, just run
+Building is done by gradle; the gradle wrapper is included in the sources, so after checking out the source, just run

     ./gradlew build

-which will run the unit tests and create a jar file in `build/libs`.
+which will run the unit tests and create the `flupke.jar` file in `build/libs`.
+This `flupke.jar` contains the Flupke library (including QPack classes).
+When using in your own project, you will also need the Kwik dependency, which you can fetch from Maven Central.

+Alternatively, you can build the uberjar, which contains all dependencies and provides a runnable sample client.
+To build the uberjar, run

+    ./gradlew uberjar

+To run the sample client, use the provided `flupke.sh` shell script and pass the targer URL as a parameter.
+You can also run the java command directly:

+    java -cp build/libs/flupke-uber.jar net.luminis.http3.sample.Sample <URL>

+Whether the URL is specified with HTTP or HTTPS protocol doesn't matter, Flupke will always (and only) try to set up a QUIC connection.
+The port specified in the URL must be the UDP port on which the HTTP3/QUIC server listens.

 Gradle can also generate IntelliJ Idea project files for you:

     gradle idea

-To run the sample, use the provided `flupke.sh` shell script and pass the targer URL as a parameter.
-You can also run the java command directly:

-    java -cp build/libs/flupke.jar net.luminis.http3.sample.Sample <URL>

-Whether the URL is specified with HTTP or HTTPS protocol doesn't matter, Flupke will always (and only) try to setup a QUIC connection.
-The port specified in the URL must be the UDP port on which the HTTP3/QUIC server listens.

 By default, Flupke will use QUIC version 1 (the official RFC version).
 To let Flupke use a different QUIC version (e.g. QUIC version 2, RFC 9369), put the version in an environment variable called "QUIC_VERSION" (for QUIC version 2, use the value "2" (without the quotes)).

-To generate the Kwik server plugin:

-    gradle flupkePlugin

-which will create a jar file named 'flupke-plugin.jar' in `build/libs`.

 The project requires Java 11.